Mena Massoud: Career

 Massoud began acting in 2011, with guest appearances on the television series Nikita and Combat Hospital.
 His role in Nikita, being his first ever on-screen role, was of a terrorist.
 In an interview with The Daily Beast, it was stated that this role made him set a goal for himself to "find characters who aren’t terrorists or bring negative connotations because of the color of their skin or ethnicity."

 In 2015, he was cast as Jared Malik in the Canadian-drama series Open Heart, which was cancelled after one season.
 In 2017, he starred as Ollie Santos in the film Ordinary Days, which premiered at the Atlantic International University.
 In 2018, he had a recurring role as Tarek Kassar in the Amazon Prime original series Jack Ryan.

-In 2019, Massoud portrayed the titular character in Disney's fantasy-adventure film Aladdin, which is a live-action adaption of the animated film of the same name.
+In 2019, Massoud portrayed the titular character in Disney's fantasy-adventure film Aladdin, which is a live-action adaptation of the animated film of the same name.
 The film was a critical and commercial success, passing $1 billion in the global box office, and he received nominations for a Teen Choice Award and two National Film & TV Award nominations.
 In the months following the film's release, Massoud said that "I haven’t had a single audition since Aladdin came out".
 His role as Aladdin is credited with presenting a more positive and vibrant portrayal of an Arab character in Hollywood.
 Also in 2019, he played Ethan Hart in the Hulu original series Reprisal, Chaz in the thriller film Strange but True, and Kamal in the drama film Run This Town.

 In January 2021, it was announced that Massoud would star in the Egyptian film Fe Ez El-Dohr.
 In January 2022, he starred in the Netflix film The Royal Treatment alongside Laura Marano.
 He was announced to star in the horror film The Sacrifice Game, which was released in 2023; he also served as an executive producer for the film.

-In 2023, Massoud announced via Instagram that he is producing the film The Last King, an Iranian adaptation of Stephen King.
+In 2023, Massoud announced via Instagram that he is producing the film The Last King, an Iranian adaptation of The Doctor's Case by Stephen King.
 He is slated to reprise the role of Aladdin in an upcoming sequel.

 In the same year he debuted as host of Evolving Vegan, a Canadian television series about vegan cuisine based in part on his own vegan cookbook of the same name.

 Massoud starred opposite Isabelle Fuhrman in director Julia Stiles' romance drama film Wish You Were Here, released on January 17, 2025.
+He will star as the prophet Daniel in a 2026 film of the same name.